Life insurance plans typically can be divided into two groups: term life insurance plans and whole life insurance plans.

-Term life insurance is designed to be simple and cheaper than other life insurance options.
-In short, life insurance is a pay as you use insurance.
+Such plans are designed to be simple and cheaper than other life insurance options.
+In short, life insurance is a pay-as-you-use insurance.

 Some features of term life insurance include: